“Arbitral Awards Made Simple”

 WHAT IS AN ARBITRAL AWARD?

-An Arbitral award is the final decision given by an Arbitration Tribunal after hearing the arguments and examining the evidence presented by both parties in an arbitration proceeding.
+An Arbitration Tribunal gives the final decision—called an arbitral award—after hearing the arguments and examining the evidence presented by both parties in the arbitration proceeding.
 It serves as a legally binding resolution to the dispute and is enforceable in the same manner as a court judgment.
 The award may settle all or some of the issues in dispute, depending on the nature of the arbitration.

 An arbitral award can be either monetary or non-monetary.
 A monetary award requires one party to pay a specified sum to the other, whereas a non-monetary award may include obligations such as enforcing a contract, preventing a party from taking certain actions, or granting specific relief.
 The award may be final, meaning it completely resolves the dispute, or interim, which provides temporary relief or decides specific issues before the final determination.

-Although the term “Arbitral Award” is not defined in the Arbitration and Conciliation Act, 1996, but as per Section 2(1)(c) arbitral award includes an interim award.
+The Arbitration and Conciliation Act, 1996 does not define the term “arbitral award,” but Section 2(1)(c) states that an arbitral award includes an interim award.
 Section 31(6) defines an Interim award as an award passed by an arbitral tribunal at any time during the arbitral proceedings.
-This type of award can address particular claims or procedural matters that require resolution before the final award is rendered.
+This type of award resolves specific claims or procedural matters that need a decision before the tribunal issues the final award.
 Additionally, under Section 30, if the parties reach a mutual settlement during arbitration, the tribunal can record the agreement as a consent award, which has the same legal status as a regular arbitral award and results in the termination of proceedings.

 Thus, an arbitral award is a crucial outcome of arbitration, offering a structured and enforceable resolution to disputes.
 Whether through a final decision, an interim order, or a settlement between the parties, arbitral awards play a significant role in ensuring fair and efficient dispute resolution outside traditional litigation.